 - Komiyan from Darken acquired a Morph Weapon called Blackshard, also a particularly chatty one.
 Before he got it he was warned to be wary of it by a Devil's consort.
 Currently it's possessing the body of one of his enemies, and is thrilled to have limbs.
 And is acting increasingly sinister.
 It's eventually revealed that the sword is an evil shapeshifter trapped in a gem and affixed to the sword, and was trying to drive Komi mad so it could take over his body.
 After fleeing it started working for Baal.

-- One of the Order of the Stick strips from its brief run in Dragon Magazine featured a glowing black talking sword that Elan wanted Vaarsvuius to identify.
+- One of the strips from the comic's brief run in Dragon Magazine features a glowing black talking sword that Elan wanted Vaarsuvius to identify.
 When the elf told him to come back later, the sword said that it was cool, no problem, and hey, want to go kill some people while we wait?

 - The Axe of Prissan in Goblins is an inversion on this trope; it contains the soul of a powerful demon lord and emits an aura of evil.
 However, the axe is intended to be wielded by a good person (preferably a paladin), who must use the axe to do good deeds in order to keep the demon imprisoned.